Madhavrao Scindia: Electoral victories

 He won for the first time from Guna constituency at the age of 26.
 He contested the election on the ticket of Bharatiya Jana Sangh (the precursor of the present day Bharatiya Janata Party), which his family had long patronised.
 When the Emergency, he fled the country into self-imposed exile in the United Kingdom.

 After he returned to India, he resigned from the Bharatiya Jana Sangh.
 He contested from Guna constituency as an independent candidate and won the seat a second time in spite of the wave in favour of the Janata Party.

 In the 1980 election, he switched allegiance to the Indian National Congress and won from Guna a third time.
-In 1984, he was nominated as the Congress party's candidate from Gwalior in a last-minute manoeuvre to defeat the Bharatiya Janata Party's Atal Bihari Vajpayee, and won by a massive margin.
+In 1984, he was nominated as the Congress party's candidate from Gwalior in a last-minute manoeuvre to defeat the Bharatiya Janta Party's Atal Bihari Vajpayee, and won by a massive margin.
 After that Scindia contested from either Gwalior or Guna and won on each occasion.

 Ministerial appointments

+Scindia (left) with Manmohan Singh (right) and headmaster Shomie Das at the Doon School, Dehradun, India.

 The 1984 election brought Scindia his first experience as a minister.
-He made his mark as an excellent administrator during his stint as Railways Minister (22 October 1986 – 1 December 1989) in the Rajiv Gandhi Ministry.
+He made his mark as an excellent administrator during his stint as Railways Minister (22 October 1986 – 1 December 1989) in the Rajiv Gandhi Ministry that period is remembered as the golden period of Railways.

-Prime Ministers P. V. Narasimha Rao made him Minister for Civil Aviation.
+Prime Minister P. V. Narasimha Rao made him Minister for Civil Aviation.
 He faced a turbulent period of agitation by the staff of the domestic carrier, Indian Airlines, and as part of a strategy of disciplining the workforce, he leased a number of aircraft from Russia.
 Early in 1992 one of these aircraft crashed, though without any loss of life, and Scindia promptly submitted his resignation.
 Although not known to be too finicky about such notions as ministerial accountability, the prime minister accepted his resignation.
 Scindia was later reinducted into the Cabinet in 1995 as Minister for Human Resource Development.
 Scindia is also credited with setting up the Indian Institute of Information Technology and Management (IIITM) at Gwalior as an institution of repute, which got renamed after Atal Bihari Vajpayee as ABV-IIITM.